asqsqs/Sylius/docs/book/index.rst

 ========

 The Developer's guide to leveraging the flexibility of Sylius.
 Here you will find all the concepts used in Sylius.
-The Books helps to understand how Sylius works.
+The Book helps to understand how Sylius works.

 Introduction
 ------------